 The 2008 Plan permits the designation of beneficiaries by holders of awards, including incentive stock options.
-In the event of termination of a participant's service for any reason other than disability or death, such participant may, but only during the period specified in the award agreement of not less than 30 days commencing on the date of termination (but in no event later than the expiration date of the term of such award as set forth in the award agreement), exercise the portion of the participant's award that was vested at the date of such termination or such other portion of the participant's award as may be determined by the Administrator.
-The participant's award agreement may provide that upon the termination of the participant's service for cause, the participant's right to exercise the award shall terminate concurrently with the termination of the participant's service.
+In the event of termination of a participant's service for any reason other than disability or death, such participant may, but only during the period specified in the award agreement of not less than 30 days commencing on the date of termination (but in no event later than the expiration date of the term of such award as set forth in the award agreement), exercise the portion of the participant's award that was vested at the date of such termination or such other portion of the participant's award agreement may provide that upon the termination of the participant's cause, the participant's right to exercise the award shall terminate concurrently with the termination of the participant's service.
 In the event of a participant's change of status from employee to consultant, an employee's incentive stock option shall convert automatically into a non-qualified stock option on the day three months and one day following such change in status.
-To the extent that the participant's award was unvested at the date of termination, or if the participant does not exercise the vested portion of the participant's award within the period specified in the award agreement of not less than 30 days commencing on the date of termination, the award shall terminate.
-If termination was caused by death or disability, any options which have become exercisable prior to the time of termination, will remain exercisable for twelve months from the date of termination (unless a shorter or longer period of time is determined by the Administrator).
+To the extent that the participant's award agreement of not less than 30 days commencing on the date of termination, the award agreement of not less than 30 days commencing on the date of termination, will remain exercise the vested portion of the participant's award within the period specified in the award agreement of not less than 30 days commencing on the date of termination, will remain exercise the vested portion of the participant's award within the period specified in the award agreement of not less than 30 days commencing on the date of termination, will remain exercisable for twelve months from the date of termination (unless a shorter or longer period of time is determined by the Administrator).